• Skip to primary navigation

 • Vegan Version?
 Yes please!
 Simply use alternatives to the cereal and cheddar crackers as noted in the blog post above and in the recipe card notes.

-More Holiday Snacks to Love
+More Holiday Snacks to Try

 • Sweet and Spicy Maple Roasted Cashews